benbuzz790/bots/PR_SUMMARY.md

 - CLI_PRIMER.md - Updated documentation for verbose mode and metrics
 - README.md - Added /auto command documentation
 ## Test Results
-- ✅ 63 new tests added
+- âœ… 63 new tests added
-- ✅ All new tests passing (62/63, 1 skipped manual test)
+- âœ… All new tests passing (62/63, 1 skipped manual test)
-- ✅ No regressions in existing tests
+- âœ… No regressions in existing tests
-- ✅ All work order requirements met
+- âœ… All work order requirements met
 ## Breaking Changes
 None - all changes are backward compatible
 ## GitHub Issues